ubiquity/uad-contracts/README.md

-# stabilitas-bonding
+# uad-contracts

-Bonding system for the Universal Digital Dollar
+Smart Contracts for the Universal Digital Dollar